sukhbat112/java-side-scroller-game-nora-neko-adventure/README.md

 # side-scroller-game-nora-neko-adventure

-side scroller game using java swift gui.
+side scroller game using java swift gui, and other java packages.

-made for a class project in my uni.
+made for a class project in my uni. as a result, all of the comments in these codes are in japanese.

 i am going to clean up the codes and make it more readable once i have the time.

 below is a japanese version of the user manual